loveholidays/ripley/README.md

 ```

 ## Releasing new versions
-Push of a new tag onto `main` will trigger GoReleaser process.
+Push a new tag to `main` to trigger the GoReleaser process.